 Customer retention strategies create the ultimate competitive advantage.
 Revenue is best secured when your company continues to keep its customers happy and loyal post-sale.
 Beyond providing a focus on keeping clients happy, the bow tie funnel provides one of the most important benefits needed for data collection: time.
 The bow tie funnel follows the customer throughout their entire customer journey, providing ample time to gather data.

 The bow tie funnel signifies the many ways you can develop relationships with your customers.
-And, it also signifies the broad range of products or services you can encourage them to purchase from you in the future.
+It also represents the variety of future products or services you can encourage them to purchase.

 Here are a few ideas to improve customer experience and create a loyal customer base.

 Customer retention and optimizing for retention is nothing new.
-However, it’s the idea of allocating sizeable resources (brain power and budget dollars) to customer retention that many businesses haven’t quite got their heads around yet.
+Many businesses haven’t fully grasped the concept of allocating substantial resources to customer retention.

-Let us know if we can help you develop your bow tie funnel, strategies to get started on this journey, and define metrics to measure success beyond the traditional funnel!
+If we can help you develop your bow tie funnel, strategies to get started on this journey, and define metrics to measure success beyond the traditional funnel, please let us know!

 Reach out to us for a free 30 min consultation! firstname.lastname@example.org.